superphy/kmer/proposal.md

 sequencing.

 ### Implementation
-WGS data will be reformatted for use in the supervised machine learning models that will be used to predict serotypes.
+WGS data will be reformatted for use in the supervised machine learning models using Jellyfish.
+This reformatted data will be used to predict serotypes.

 Bacterial strains from 187 E. coli genomes were used in this study made up of X different serotypes.
 Of this data X were isolated from human hosts, X from bovine hosts, X from environmental water hosts and an additional X isolates from ovine hosts.
 We can